Python-GIS-book/site/source/part1/chapter-01/md/06-installation.md

 ### Download the Python environment files

-Download the environment file (`environment.yml`) that contains information about all Python libraries that are needed to run the code examples in this book.
+In order to easily follow the coding examples in this book we have created a [Python environment file](https://a3s.fi/swift/v1/AUTH_0914d8aff9684df589041a759b549fc2/PythonGIS/environment/environment.yml) [^environment] (`environment.yml`) that contains information about all Python libraries that are needed to run the code examples.
-The file can be downloaded from [**HERE**](https://a3s.fi/swift/v1/AUTH_0914d8aff9684df589041a759b549fc2/PythonGIS/environment/environment.yml) [^environment].
+We recommend that you download this file and use it to configure your book Python environment.

 <!-- #region pycharm={"name": "#%% md\n"} -->
 ### Install the libraries